dapr/java-sdk/examples/src/main/java/io/dapr/examples/actors/http/README.md

 On the other hand, the console for `DemoActorService` is also responding to the remote invocations:
 ![actordemo2](../../../../../../resources/img/demo-actor-service.png)

 For more details on Dapr SpringBoot integration, please refer to [Dapr Spring Boot](../../springboot/DaprApplication.java) Application implementation.

+### Limitations

+Currently, these are the limitations in the Java SDK for Dapr:
+* Actor interface cannot have overloaded methods (methods with same name but different signature).
+* Actor methods can only have zero or one parameter.